Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Further questions

 We conclude this article by suggesting some further questions.

 \begin{enumerate}

 \item It can be asked whether the meagre set $V$ we constructed is optimal.
-Indeed, it is not known whether the isometry classes of \emph{every} hyperbolic surfaces are determined by their \emph{simple} length spectra. \item For surfaces of finite type, our argument can be brought down to the moduli space.
-Indeed, we know that $\Mod^{+}(S_{g, p, b})$ acts on $\T_{g, p, b}$ properly discontinuously, whose quotient is the moduli space $\mathcal{M}(S)$.
-Thus, for example, $V/\Mod^{+}(S_{g, p, b})$ is a meagre, WP-measure 0 subset of $\mathcal{M}(S_{g, p, b})$, and (unmarked) hyperbolic surfaces outside it will be distinguished by their simple length spectra.
+Indeed, it is not known whether the isometry classes of \emph{all} hyperbolic surfaces are determined by their \emph{simple} length spectra. \item For surfaces of finite type, our argument descends to the moduli space.
+Indeed, we know that $\Mod^{+}(S_{g, p, b})$ (the usual mapping class group which consists of the isotopy classes of orientation-preserving homeomorphisms) acts on $\T_{g, p, b}$ properly discontinuously, whose quotient is the moduli space $\mathcal{M}(S)$.
+Thus, for example, we have that $V/\Mod^{+}(S_{g, p, b})$ is a meagre, i.e. countable union of submanifolds of positive codimensions, and (unmarked) hyperbolic surfaces outside it will be distinguished by their simple length spectra.

-The authors hope that a similar argument can be made for surfaces of infinite type.
+We hope that a similar argument can be made for surfaces of infinite type.
 For example, the mapping class group acts on the quasiconformal Teichm{\"u}ller space of some Riemann surfaces discretely and faithfully (See~\cite{fujikawa2004MCG}).
 Similar discussion for Fenchel-Nielsen Teichm{\"u}ller space is expected.

 \item While studying Question (1), Aougab et al. suggested in~\cite{aougab2020covers} that finite covers of a closed topological surface might be probed via simple lifts of closed curves.
-Our result suggests at least one (actually abundant) hyperbolic structure whose simple length spectrum is topologically rigid on comeagre subset of the Teichm\"uller space; this structure may help deal with this problem.
+Our result produces at least one (actually abundant) hyperbolic structure whose simple length spectrum is topologically rigid on a co-meagre subset of the Teichm\"uller space.
+This structure may help deal with this problem.

 \end{enumerate}